StudioCreate/early.js/README.md

 ## Contents

-The following third-party library are included in the bundle:
+The following third-party libraries are included in the bundle:

 -   [Modernizr][] — a JavaScript library that detects HTML5 and CSS3
     features in the user’s browser (cssanimations, generatedcontent,